 Since we bought our boat going on six months ago, it hasn’t moved from an inlet of the Puerto Williams bay, thanks to engine troubles of which our readers are aware.
 Or rather it hadn’t until recently.
 Thankfully we became mobile shortly before the temporary import permit’s expiry, enabling us to fulfil the requirement of re-entering the country.
 More detail in earlier updates.
 The standard solution is a visit to Argentina’s Ushuaia, 45 km distant on the Beagle Channel’s other side.

 We left in a rare easterly; favourable, though slight only.
-Despite this fact we motorsailed at the disappointing rate of three-and-a-half knots or so, not helped much by our motor and our non-holed sails being of small size, or by the bottom’s presumably weedy state.
-Stranded travellers are always after a ride for this particular journey, because of the lack of more formal transport links across to the next-door country; we took two French hitchhikers in memory of our own backpacking days.
+Despite this fact we motorsailed at the disappointing rate of three-and-a-half knots or so, not helped much by the bottom’s presumably weedy state.
 It was a calm uneventful eight hours approximately, with several of the whale sightings common around here.
 The wind rose at dark to introduce some dramatics coming alongside.

 Therefore, while we were in Ushuaia for three days, paperwork accounted for two of these.
 The other we spent shopping for items nonexistent in remoter Puerto Williams, stopping for one of the attractions of Argentina, the ability to purchase most of a cow in a sandwich at a minimal price.
 Then another uneventful motor back to Chile.

 We had a third crew-member waiting in Puerto Williams to move aboard Space Oddity.
-Zib’s one of seven puppies whom we’d come across outside one of the fishing-port houses one day.
-Since his mum’s called Laika, we named him for another Russian space-doggy, one of the few others we found pronounceable.
-Laika’s a German Shepherd – we’ll see about Zib’s full size.
+Zib’s one of seven puppies whom we came across outside one of the fishermen’s houses one day.
+His mum’s a German Shepherd, so who knows his adult size.
 We’re far from reassured by her owner’s claims that the father was little… Guess he’ll be good in his guarding role anyway.

 Winter had arrived when we returned to Puerto Williams.
 Now the snow’s often thick on the decks when we wake; at times the semi-fresh water around us is frozen on the surface.
-A picturesque if cold experience.
+Beautiful but chilly!